 The world is quickly shifting into the stratosphere of information dissemination.
 This particular notion is supported by current facts from the pandemic, where a good chunk of learning is now taking place online.
+There are many essay writers’ blogs or teachers who write their blogs and help you with your studies online, as well as a lot of services on the Internet that help you check or improve your knowledge.
 Leading the charge on tech tools that are making information a basic human right is YouTube.

 YouTube is no longer just another tech phenomenon.
 It captures the political, social, economic, and cultural trends of our time and is the driving force behind a new wave of learning.
 YouTube has recently been in the press for censorship, in which the company has deactivated accounts or demonetized them.
 Harnessed properly, however, it remains a greater force for good.

 A Timeline of YouTube

 Founded in 2005, the original company was brought by Google the next year in a $1.65 Billion deal that changed the company to a promoter of original content.
 The first video on YouTube was posted on April 23rd, 2005, by Jawed Karim, one of the co-founders.

 From 2007, the company, through its Partner’s Program, enabled content creators to make money off their videos.
 That same year, the company decided to make money by enabling ads, although it lets users choose which ads to see.
 Since then, YouTube has grown into a global behemoth that promotes both professional and amateur content.

 High profile organizations and governments have YouTube channels.
 YouTube has helped stars to connect with their fans directly.
 It has also created a new brand of celebrities through accounts that go viral, such as PewDiePie and Mr. Beast, who rake in millions each year.